ghiscoding/aurelia-slickgrid/README.md

 - Easier use of SlickGrid within `Aurelia` as it is just a component (simply pass a column definitions and a dataset and you're good to go)
 - Bootstrap Theme with SASS variables for extra customization (if you create a theme, then please make a PR)
 - Auto-resize (boolean flag), will resize the datagrid viewport with available space, that includes when browser resize (basically takes available space from it's parent container)
-- Support all SlickGrid Plugins.
+- Support all SlickGrid [Controls](https://github.com/6pac/SlickGrid/tree/master/controls) and [Plugins](https://github.com/6pac/SlickGrid/tree/master/plugins).
+- Row(s) Selection
 - Server side (backend) Services (filtering, sorting, pagination)
     - [GraphQL](https://github.com/ghiscoding/aurelia-slickgrid/wiki/GraphQL)
     - [OData](https://github.com/ghiscoding/aurelia-slickgrid/wiki/OData)